Easy Irish Cottage Pie Filling with Pastry

 The difference between Cottage Pie and Shepherd’s Pie is a variation of ingredients and geography.

 Shepherd’s Pie is generally made with lamb and is widely known as an Irish dish.
 In fact, Irish Pubs all over Ireland serve this delicious, loved dish.

-Cottage Pie, on the other hand, is most often made with beef and is topped with mashed potatoes.
-Sometimes, it serves both as a bottom layer and a top layer.
+Cottage Pie, on the other hand, is most often made with beef.
 It’s also known to be an English dish.